aws-samples/busy-engineers-encryption-sdk/docs/exercises/0-explore.rst

 After you've made the changes, use the appropriate :ref:`Build tool commands` to deploy them.
 Then try sending and receiving a sample message.
-Now, when you use the **Ciphertext** radio button on the **Receive data** tab, you should see Base64-encoded ciphertext of the message.
+Now, when you use the **Ciphertext** radio button on the **Receive data** tab, you should see the Base64-encoded message.

 .. _The AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html
 .. _JDK 1.8: https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html